ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Domain modeling [the Librar(y/ies) publication processes](https://github.com/ukparliament/ontologies/tree/master/meta/library-information-architecture/publication), in the hope of one day improving both inputs and outputs.

+* Continuing to [churn out ontologies](https://ukparliament.github.io/ontologies/) for the data platform we hope one day to own.

 * Coping with our own personal crises.

 ## Outreach / engagement